 Can the RSPCA prosecute farmers for performing painful husbandry procedures without anaesthetic or pain relief?
 The RSPCA can only prosecute farmers for cruelty if they have broken laws relating to animal welfare that apply in...

 What are the animal welfare issues with dairy goat farming?
-Goats, particularly young goats, are inquisitive and playful and their housing system must be able to satisfy these natural behaviours....
+Goats, particularly young goats, are inquisitive and playful and their housing system must be able to satisfy natural behaviours that...

 Why do farmed deer have their antlers removed?
 The removal of antlers, or de-antlering, of deer is performed to help protect other animals and handlers from injury.
 However,...